Tasmin153/Fauxtoshop/README.md

 # cs106b-fauxtoshop

 A photo-editing application written in C++.
-Solution to Stanford CS106b assignment 1: WORK IN PROGRESS.
+Solution to Stanford CS106b assignment 1.